Skip to main content

 (vi) The availability of medically necessary diagnostic and follow-up treatment services, including referrals, for problems discovered during the healthchek screening service.

-(a) The process, whether fee-for-service or managed care, must be started by the individual's medicaid provider;
+(a) The process, whether fee-for-service or managed care, must be started by the individual's medical assistance provider;

 (b) The prior authorization requirement for some services, products, or procedures applies even when the individual is under twenty-one years of age;

-(c) The prior authorization process may enable individuals under twenty-one years of age to receive services not available to adults, including services that are limited in number for adults; and
+(c) The prior authorization process may enable an individual under twenty-one years of age to receive services not available to adults, including services that are limited in number for adults; and

-(d) Certain services require prior authorization, which must be requested by a provider and approved by the Ohio department of medicaid before the service is provided.
+(d) Certain services require prior authorization, which must be requested by a provider and approved by ODM before the service is provided.

-(viii) The CDJFS must explain necessary transportation and scheduling assistance is available to individuals under twenty-one years of age, upon request, in accordance with Chapter 5160-15 of the Administrative Code, and the following:
+(viii) Effectively describe to an individual the services that are available under the healthchek benefit, including an explanation that necessary transportation and scheduling assistance are available in accordance with Chapter 5160-15 of the Administrative Code, including the following:

-(a) Transportation will be provided to any medicaid reimbursable service;
+(a) Transportation is provided to any medicaid reimbursable service;

 (b) How to request transportation and the timeframes for requesting transportation;

-(d) For an individual who is a member of an MCP, transportation is also available through the individual's MCP.
+(d) For an individual who is a member of an MCO, transportation is available through the individual's MCO.

-(c) Each CDJFS shall use appropriate methods to inform individuals who are blind, deaf, or who cannot read or understand the English language (or such individuals' parents, guardians, or legal custodians, as applicable) about healthchek.
-Information provided to individuals who are blind, deaf, or who cannot read or understand the English language shall meet the requirements of paragraphs (C)(1) and (C)(2) of this rule.
+(c) Use appropriate methods to inform an individual with a visual or hearing impairment or who cannot read or understand the English language (or such individual's parent, guardian, or legal custodian, as applicable) about the healthchek benefit.
+Information provided to individuals with visual or hearing impairments or who cannot read or understand the English language shall meet the requirements of paragraphs (D)(1) and (D)(2) of this rule.

-(e) The CDJFS shall use electronic means to track pregnant women and the births of their infants to accomplish the following:
+(e) Use electronic means to track a pregnant woman and the birth of her infant to accomplish the following:

-(i) Identify newborns and the infant's parent, guardian, legal custodian, as applicable;
+(i) Identify newborn and the infant's parent, guardian, or legal custodian, as applicable;

-(ii) Ensure that any infant born to a medicaid eligible woman is added to the medicaid case, in accordance with rule 5160:1-4-02.2 of the Administrative Code;
+(ii) Ensure that any infant born to an individual eligible for medical assistance is added to the medicaid case, in accordance with rule 5160:1-4-02 of the Administrative Code;

-(iii) Inform the infant's parent, guardian, legal custodian, as applicable, of healthchek services within sixty days of the infant's birth;
+(iii) Ensure the infant's parent, guardian, or legal custodian, as applicable, is informed about healthchek services within sixty days of the infant's birth;

-(iv) Contact the infant's parent, guardian, legal custodian, as applicable, to assist in securing an ongoing primary care provider for the newborn;
+(iv) Contact the infant's parent, guardian, or legal custodian, as applicable, to assist with securing an ongoing primary care provider for the newborn; and

-(v) Coordinate the activity in paragraphs (C)(1) to (C)(3) of this rule with the individual's MCP, other agencies, and programs where applicable.
+(v) Coordinate the activity in paragraphs (C)(1) to (C)(3) of this rule with the individual's MCO, other agencies, and programs where applicable.

 (2) Provide support services.

-(a) The CDJFS shall refer the individual (or the individual's parent, guardian, or legal custodian, as applicable) to entities listed on the ODM 03528 and/or other community supportive services as requested.
+(a) Refer the individual (or the individual's parent, guardian, or legal custodian, as applicable) to entities listed on the ODM 03528 and/or other community supportive services as requested.
 The CDJFS will ensure:

-(i) That referrals are made, as needed, for both medical and other services such as help me grow (HMG); women, infants and children (WIC); maternal and child health clinics; local health departments; head start (HS); child care; clothing and/or other community social services, where applicable.
+(i) That referrals are made, as needed, for both medical and other services such as help me grow (HMG); the special supplemental nutrition program for women, infants, and children (WIC); maternal, child and family health (MCFH) clinics; local health departments; head start (HS); child care; clothing and/or other community social services, where applicable.

 (ii) Coordination between the individual and the entity where the referral is made.

-(iii) Coordination between the individual and the individual's MCP by forwarding a copy of the ODM 03528 to the individual's MCP, if applicable.
+(iii) Coordination between the individual and the individual's MCO by forwarding a copy of the ODM 03528 to the individual's MCO, when applicable.

-(iv) The individual enrolled in a MCP (or the individual's parent, guardian or legal custodian, as applicable) is advised to contact the individual's MCP for medical care options and/or referrals.
+(iv) The individual enrolled in an MCO (or the individual's parent, guardian, or legal custodian, as applicable) is advised to contact the individual's MCO for medical care options and/or referrals.

-(vi) Requests for support services available in the individual's county of residence received by the individual's MCP and forwarded to the CDJFS are acted upon and the requested service(s) provided.
+(vi) Requests for support services available in the individual's county of residence received by the individual's MCO and forwarded to the CDJFS are acted upon and the requested service(s) provided.

-(b) The CDJFS shall provide individuals with necessary assistance in obtaining transportation to medicaid reimbursable services as requested by the individual or the individual's parent, guardian or legal custodian, as applicable.
+(b) Provide the individual with necessary assistance in obtaining transportation to medicaid reimbursable services as requested by the individual or the individual's parent, guardian, or legal custodian, as applicable.

-(c) Each individual in a household who requests or is in need of non-medicaid covered medical services as indicated on the ODM 03528 or through other verbal or written communication shall be referred by the CDJFS to community, medical or other social services, as needed, including providers who have expressed a willingness to furnish non-medicaid covered services at little or no expense to the family.
-Community and medical service requests will be documented and forwarded to the appropriate community provider, medical provider and/or MCP.
+(c) Refer each individual in a household who requests or is in need of services not covered by medicaid, as indicated on the ODM 03528 or through other verbal or written communication, to community, medical, or other social services, as needed, including providers who have expressed a willingness to furnish non-medicaid covered services at little or no expense to the family.
+Community and medical service requests will be documented and forwarded to the appropriate community provider, medical provider, and/or MCO.

 (i) Referral of the individual to the Ohio department of health (ODH) for an environmental assessment.

-(ii) Verification of the individual's medicaid eligibility at the time the environmental assessment is conducted and the ODH agent is informed of such eligibility.
+(ii) Verification of the individual's medical assistance eligibility at the time the environmental assessment is conducted and the ODH agent is informed of such eligibility.
 Verification shall only be provided upon receipt of proper verification of the identity of the ODH agent who is requesting the information.

 (iii) Education of the family about the purpose of the environmental assessment by: